top of page

 2. Never Notarize Incomplete Documents

-If something is missing, the notarization should be postponed until the document is complete.
+If something is missing, the signing should be postponed.

 3. Keep Pages Secure and in Order